 You all know what dreams I’ve got.
 They’re huge.
 The other day, I was talking to a neighbor about my purpose for this blog – to promote myself as a writer with postings on the subjects that inspire me, most of which happen to be films.
 I told him that I’ve been having a blast while at this.
-This blog serves as an emotional outlet without the complexity of a novel, and it’s readily available on the internet.
-He himself is a writer.
-Screenplays are his genre.
-We’re both in the same situation of querying, waiting, and pitching at seminars.
-We’ve both had close hits, had the right people have read my more ambitious works, only for disquietude to result as their interest fizzled out.
+This blog serves as an emotional outlet without the complexity of a novel, and it’s readily available on the internet – a comfort from the close hits I have had in which the right people have read my more ambitious works, only for disquietude to result as their interest fizzled out.
 “I admire your persistence,” a neighbor told me the other day.
-“This is what I set out to do,” I said, “what I went to school for.”
-I expressed my frustration over my colleagues at the Cornell writing program acquiring six figure deals as I remain in square one.
-“That’s just a small percentage of people who get to that point,” he said.
-Oh, I know.
-And I know that’s no grounds for giving up.
-In addition to talent and will, my heart’s in the right place.
-Over the years, writing has grown into a dimension larger than the self.
+“This is what I set out to do,” I responded.
+Herein lies the Superman in me, if not in physical strength then in a merciless endurance for rejection, for through the years, with every setback and rejection, writing has come to encompass a great deal more than the self.
 “To forge from the smithy of my soul the uncreated conscience of my race,” James Joyce declares in “A Portrait of the Artist as a Young Man.”
 So it is with me.
 I owe it to all from where I hail whose stories have invigorated my creativity to make it.